 - To shape the leaf I VERY CAREFULLY use the tip of my very hot iron to press and pull the leaf into a curled shape along the vein lines.
 Finito.

 - They are fun to look at, wrap packages with and I make them into lapel pins for we daring folk who want to look like a trees.
-Pins are available through the League of NH Craftsmen galleries in: Meredith, Littleton, Hanover and at the Hooksett rest stop gallery.
-Also available at Canterbury Shaker Village.
+Pins are available in my shop here on this website and through some of the League of NH Craftsmen galleries.